Health data on the management of the pandemic: lessons for the future

 Epidemiological reporting system provided a solid basis, the entry of data was inadequate

 Essentially, the Federal Ministry of Health had two sources of information at its disposal: the epidemiological reporting system (ERS) applied regularly by the district administration authorities to implement the Austrian Epidemics Act (Epidemiegesetz) 1950 as well as regular reportings by the provinces to the National Crisis and Disaster Protection Management of the Federal Ministry of the Interior.
-With the ERS, Austria had, in an international comparison, a good starting position for recording the occurrence of infections.
+With the ERS, Austria had, in an international comparison, a good starting point for recording the occurrence of infections.
 However, the potential was not fully exploited, especially as regards the recording and monitoring of the courses of disease and the quarantine measures.

 Quarantine measures: gaps in documentation, inconsistent implementation